rdococ/scriptblocks2/readme.md

 # Experiments

-* First-class processes
+* Spawnable processes.
-* Full, asymmetric, cloneable coroutines
+* Introspective blocks.
-* Introspective 'fun' blocks
+* Features slated for removal, such as continuations.

 These features can be accessed by enabling the 'Enable Experiments' setting.
-They are not ready for use yet, and may be changed in the future.
+Some are merely for fun and will remain experimental, such as the introspective blocks.
+Other features are a work in progress and may be promoted to a proper feature in the future, such as spawnable processes.
+A few features, such as continuations, will be removed in the near future.

 # Examples